Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Enhancing Maritime Transmission Efficiency

 Focusing on the influence of various factors such as waves, tides, and evaporating ducts on the maritime channel, we conducted a maritime channel measurement experiment at the 5.8 GHz band on the East Sea of China.
-The measured signal bandwidth is 20 MHz and the maximum distance is 33 km.
-The transmitter is set at the top of the teachers' apartment of the Qidong Campus of Nantong University, and the height is about 22 m.
-The receiver is arranged on the top of the fishing boat cabin and the height is about 4 m.
+The bandwidth of the measured signal is 20 MHz and the maximum distance is 33 km.
+The transmitter is set at the top of the teachers' apartment of the Qidong Campus of Nantong University, and the height is approximately 22 m.
+The receiver is arranged on the top of the fishing boat cabin and the height is approximately 4 m.
 The vessel travels in a straight line in the East China Sea to the east at a constant speed of 10 knots.
-Parameters that affect the large-scale channel fading include the carrier frequency, the antenna heights of the transmitter and the receiver, and the distance between the transmitting antenna and the receiving antenna.
-In particular, in the maritime environment, the height of the wave changes slowly due to the tide phenomenon, which equivalently changes the height of the ship-borne antennas \cite{p913}.
-It affects the received signal strength in duplicate measurements according to the two-ray model, as shown in Figure 5.
-The small-scale fading characteristics of the channel can be observed by deriving the probability density distribution from the measurement data of the path loss value.
-Theoretically, the small-scale fading of wireless channels within LOS can be described by the Rician distribution due to the existence of direct path and multiple sea surface reflection paths.
-However, the measurement results deviate greatly from the theoretical distribution, and the small-scale fading model of the maritime channel needs further exploration.
+Parameters that affect the large-scale channel fading include the carrier frequency, the antenna heights, and the distance between the transmitting antenna and the receiving antenna.
+In particular, in the maritime environment, the height of the wave changes slowly due to the tide phenomenon, which changes the height of the ship-borne antennas consequently \cite{p913}.
+It affects the received signal strength in duplicate measurements according to the two-ray model, as shown in Figure 4.
+The small-scale fading characteristics of the channel can be observed by deriving the probability density distribution from the measurement data of the path loss, which can be described by the Rician distribution in LOS due to the existence of direct path and multiple sea surface reflection paths.
+However, the measurement results deviate greatly from the Rician distribution, and the small-scale fading model of the maritime channel needs further exploration.

 For satellite channels, the channel fading consists of free space loss, ionospheric scintillation effect, atmospheric absorption loss, multi-path fading and shadowing effects.
-When the weather is good, the signal is not blocked by clouds when it is transmitted through the channel.
-The signal received by the terminal includes multi-path and direct components.
-At this time, the received signal envelope follows the Rice distribution.
-When the weather conditions are poor, the signal is affected by both shadowing effect and multipath effect without direct signal, when it propagates through the satellite channel.
-It can be described as a Suzuki model, i.e.,
+When the weather is good, the signal is not blocked by clouds when it is transmitted over the channel.
+The signal received by the terminal includes scattering and direct components.
+In this case, the received signal envelope follows the Rice distribution.
+When the weather conditions are poor, the signal is affected by both shadowing effect and multipath without direct signal.
+It can be described using the Suzuki model as